sudesh095/codex-orbit/public/blogs/anr-and-strictmode.md

 - Use Bugreport to capture and analyze ANRs.

 This simple workflow makes your apps more stable and your users happier.

+You can explore the complete project on [GitHub](https://github.com/sudesh095/anr-demo.git).
+Try running it, check how we can produce ANR and Fix it.

 ---